-In fact I’m still a firm believer that you should start a blog.
+In fact, I’m still a firm believer that you should start a blog.

 I’ve had numerous starts and stops with YouTube over the years, and I want this to be the time I really commit to it.

-In order to do that, it was important to make it my primary focus for awhile to build that momentum and consistency.
+In order to do that, it was important to make it my primary focus for a while to build that momentum and consistency.

 Now that I’m beginning to get a better handle on the video process and my schedule, the goal would be to batch shoot more videos, so that I have more time to edit and create the accompanying blog posts.

-As I mentioned above, I believe the best and most effective content for me is when I do video and blog content that is either the same or complimentary to each other.
+As I mentioned above, I believe the best and most effective content for me is when I do video and blog content that is either the same or complementary to each other.
 In many cases so far this year, I simply haven’t had the time or bandwidth to create the accompanying blog post to my videos.